polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 A block contains many transactions (technically it contains zero or more transactions), and a reference to its parent block.
 A blockchain is any block, and all of its parents recursively.

-The first step to resolving conflicting transaction is insisting that no blockchain can ever have two conflicting transactions.
+The first step to resolve the conflicting transactions is insisting that no blockchain can ever have two conflicting transactions.
 If a block comes along that conflicts with one of its ancestors, that block is invalid, and the nodes in the network will reject it.

 DIAGRAM